Guides & How To's

 Suits Me Accounts

 Although Suits Me also need to abide by the regulatory requirements and UK law, there is a commitment to ensuring we have no or minimal ‘false positives’.
-This means we do everything we can using advanced technology to make sure your account isn’t blocked when you have not committed any fraudulent activity.
+We use advanced technology to ensure your account isn’t blocked if you haven’t committed any fraudulent activity.
 If your account does become temporarily blocked, we have the fastest turn-around time to re-opening.
 In fact most customers do not even notice their account has been blocked.

 Suits Me offer personal accounts providing banking-like features to manage your money with a free deliver contactless debit.
 Rewards come as standard and there are no minimum deposits.